 - 1/4 cup sugar

 - Preheat oven to 350 degrees.
-Prepare a 8x8 baking pan by lining it with aluminum foil allowing the sides to overhang for easy removal.
+Prepare a 8×8 baking pan by lining it with aluminum foil allowing the sides to overhang for easy removal.

-- In a food processor, pulse the oreos into a fine crumb.
-In a medium sized mixing bowl, stir the crushed cookies and butter together.
-Press into the bottom of the pan and bake for 9-10 minutes.
-Let cool.
+- In a food processor add the Oreos and pulse until they are a fine crumb.
+In a mixing bowl combine crushed oreos and butter.
+Press into the bottom of your pan and bake for 8 minutes.
+Remove from the oven and let cool.

 - Fold in the chopped snickers and spread over the crust.
 Top with chocolate chips and bake it doe 30-35 minutes or until cheesecake is set.